Do you have trouble falling asleep during the warm summer months? If so, a great fan can certainly do the trick!

 Due to the advanced motor and sensory functions that window fans boast these days, this makes them a brilliant option for convenience and even more so if you’re short on space, as they should fit snugly in your window.
 With programmable timers and thermostats, you should be able to fall asleep at a comfortable temperature knowing it’ll stay that way and not wake up in a polar frost.

-Choosing the Right Fan
+Choosing the Right Fan for Sleeping

 While a small fan should still provide a nice gush of airflow and circulation, if you want the entire room to be comfortable and not simply a concentrated area, it’s important to pick a fan that’ll be up to the task.
 You don’t want to be confined to the same position all night to avoid sweating through your sheets.